Is It OK to Use ChatGPT and AI Chatbots at University?

 On the other hand, some professors are embracing AI bots as interactive, creative tools that can inspire your thinking.

 Take Ethan Mollick, a professor at the University of Pennsylvania’s Wharton School, one of the top business schools in the USA.
-He is not only allowing students to use ChatGPT in his entrepreneurship and innovation course, he’s requiring it — as a brainstorming tool.
+He is not only allowing students to use AI tools in his entrepreneurship and innovation course, he’s requiring it — as a brainstorming tool.

 “However, be sure to only use ChatGPT with your professor’s permission and in accordance with university policies,” she added.
 “Don’t risk your university career by committing plagiarism.
 If you aren’t sure what is permitted or expected, ask!”

-More Reasons to Not Use ChatGPT for Writing College Papers
+More Reasons to Not Use AI LLM Tools for Writing College Papers

-Beyond violating your university’s code of ethics and potentially being expelled from school, there’s another important reason you shouldn’t use ChatGPT to write your papers — it’s unreliable.
+Beyond violating your university’s code of ethics and potentially being expelled from school, there’s another important reason you shouldn’t use AI tools to write your papers — it’s unreliable.

 Twitter, Medium, and Reddit are peppered with daily examples of this new AI gone awry.
 Even Google — dominator of search — has work to do after Bard publicly failed its first live demo in February.